IDCubed/oms-inside/README.md

 Unit tests will run in a new browser window.
 `localhost:8000/index.html` will open in your default browser.

 Boom!
-You have a dev environment set up for working on any of the project's HTML/JavaScript/AngularJS code.
-Making changes to those files src/ will reload your page automatically.
+You're set up to hack on any of the project's HTML/JavaScript/AngularJS code.
+Making changes to those files in the src/ directory will also reload your page automatically.
+Happy hacking!

+##What next?

-For issues to get started on, check out our [issues page](issues)
+For issues to get started on, check out our [issues page](issues).
+If you don't see one that interests you, ask!
+There are other things not on that list.

+We're currently looking for:
+- Data Visualizers to make well-being insights intuitive
+- Android developer(s) to display html app in webview, set up notifications, and integrate sensor library
+- iPhone developer(s) for the same
+- UI Developers (HTML/JavaScript/CSS/Angular)
+- UX designers to make the app is useful and enjoyable

 To ask questions, check out [Communication](#communication) or join one of the [Meetups](http://www.meetup.com/The-Happathon-Project-Hacking-Somerville-Happiness/).

 To Beta test the app when it's ready, join the [Beta Testers Google Group](https://groups.google.com/forum/#!forum/happathon).

-Happy hacking!
+Learn more about or the project in general at [Meetup](http://www.meetup.com/The-Happathon-Project-Hacking-Somerville-Happiness/about/), and tech in particular by reading on below.

 ## Pilot Goal

 Increase participating Somerville residents' well-being (as each defines it) by 2% over baseline by 12/31/2014.

 ## Philosophy